Quick Links

 Serving Our Church, Community, and World

 Marshfield UMC is really into being of service.
 From opening our building for groups that need a safe space to meet to sleeping on other churches' floors so we can do mission work far from home, we are happy to show up and help where there is need.
-Below you will find descriptions of some out service ministries grouped by where the service happens - in our world, in our community, or in our church - along with contact names in case one or more of these areas of service speaks to you.
-If you have any questions or want more information about any of these ministries, contacting the Church Office is an excellent first step.
+Below you will find descriptions of some of our service ministries grouped by where the service happens - in our world, in our community, or in our church - along with contact names in case one or more of these areas of service speaks to you.
+If you have any questions or want more information about any of these ministries, contact the Church Office or email SayYes@MarshfieldUMC.org.

 Service to the Community